 Hot water tanks aren’t cheap.
 Whether you go with an electric hot water heater or a gas model, these babies are an investment.
 If you’re like us, you probably want to get the most life out of your tank that you possibly can.
 As we roll into March and April, it’s a great time to flush your hot water tank and remove all the buildup that has accumulated over the last year.
 Periodically flushing the tank is essential maintenance that will keep your investment in top shape for years to come.

-If you think you may need a new water heater installed, we’ll be happy to take a look and give you our recommendation.
+We’ll be happy to take a look and give you our recommendation if you think you need a new water heater installed.
 If it turns out you do, show the plumber this coupon for $50 off a gas or electric water heater installation as long as the deal lasts!

 Another quick DIY step in spring home preparation is to run through our basic sump pump maintenance list.

 Clear it out

 Rocks, mud, and other debris can clog your sump pump and cause it to operate poorly or fail.
 Clearing these out of your sump pump pit will help it run better.
 This will help you avoid flooding and other problems down the road.

 To test your sump pump, simply reach in and lift the float switch until you hear the pump kick on.
 If you don’t hear the noise of your pump starting, your sump pump may need servicing.
 Homebuyer’s School has a helpful video that shows this process along with a few other useful tips.

 Check your backup

 If you have a backup sump pump, spring is also a good time to make sure the battery on it is in good shape.
-If your home is running on a single sump pump, you might consider having a residential plumber install a second one in your home.
+If your home is running on a single sump pump, you might consider having a residential plumber install another pump in your home.
 Having a backup can make a big difference in the event that your sump pump fails.